|Funding Program:||Investment Road and Rail Program

 The project is expected to increase capacity and reduce congestion on the Monash Freeway.

 Construction on Stage 1 commenced on 18 September 2016 and is expected to be completed in 2018.
-The timing of Stage 2 will be determined through the joint business case.
+Early works on Stage 2 are expected to commence in late 2018, with the timing of major work to be determined through further detailed planning.